Where to go on their first day:

 Will my child go to mainstream at some point?

-Springwell has three resource provision classes within mainstream schools at Bitterne C of E, Mount Pleasant Juniors, and Mason Moor Primary.
+Springwell has three satellite classes within mainstream schools at Bitterne C of E, Mount Pleasant Juniors, and Mason Moor Primary.
 Whilst the classes are not on the main site, they are part of Springwell school, run and supported by Springwell Staff.
-Pupils who attend at some of our resource provision classes have the opportunity to learn alongside their mainstream peers during their school day.
-Resource provision classes are reviewed each year and children who would benefit from moving to a resource provision are considered, this is always discussed with parents prior to a decision being made.
-Further information and a video regarding Resource Provision Classes can be found HERE.
+Pupils who attend at some of our satellite classes have the opportunity to learn alongside their mainstream peers during their school day.
+Satellite classes are reviewed each year and children who would benefit from moving to a resource provision are considered, this is always discussed with parents prior to a decision being made.
+Further information and a video regarding satellite classes can be found HERE.

 What does the average school day look like?

 On our website there is a section under the Parents tab, titled Daily routine where there's information about what your child's daily routine may look like.
 In between arrival, breaks, lunch, and home time there are lessons such as English, Maths, PE, Science, etc. Click HERE to go to the Daily Routine page.

 What additional facilities are there within the school?

 Both Puffin and Partridge Building have their own dedicated IT Room, Art Room, Cookery Room, Soft Playrooms.
 There is also a Magic Room and Sensory Room in Puffin Building for the younger pupils.
 Partridge Building also has a Splash Room and we are currently in the process of completing the installation of a further room with additional play and therapy equipment.

 Following our recent expansion, we also have a MUGA on which the children can do sports, together with dedicated play areas for both buildings.